IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 Figure XX.4.2.2-1: Basic Process Flow in Profile Acronym Profile

-If process flow “swimlane” diagrams require additional explanation to clarify conditional flows, or flow variations need to be described where alternate systems may be playing different actor roles, document those conditional flows here.

-Delete the material below if this is a workflow or transport profile.
-Delete the material above if this profile is a content module only profile.

-**Pre-conditions**:

-Very briefly (typically one sentence) describe the conditions or timing when this content module would be used.

-**Main Flow**:

-Typically in an enumerated list, describe the clinical workflow when, where, and how this content module would be used.

-**Post-conditions:**

-Very briefly (typically one sentence) describe the state of the clinical scenario after this content module has been created including examples of potential next steps.

 #### XX.4.2.1 Use Case \#2: Patient-facing scheduling client

 ## XX.5 FooBar Security Considerations <a name="security-considerations"> </a>

 See ITI TF-2x: [Appendix Z.8 “Mobile Security Considerations”](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-security-considerations)

 The following is instructions to the editor and this text is not to be included in a publication.
 The material initially from [RFC 3552 "Security Considerations Guidelines" July 2003](https://tools.ietf.org/html/rfc3552).

 This section should address downstream design considerations, specifically for: Privacy, Security, and Safety.
 These might need to be individual header sections if they are significant or need to be referenced.

 The editor needs to understand Security and Privacy fundamentals.
 General [Security and Privacy guidance](http://hl7.org/fhir/secpriv-module.html) is provided in the FHIR Specification.
 The FHIR core specification should be leveraged where possible to inform the reader of your specification.

 IHE FHIR based profiles should reference the [ITI Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html) section 8 Mobile Security and Privacy Considerations base when appropriate.